 Wine tastings can be an easy way to meet people in Wisconsin, as it’s elsewhere.
 When people are there to try new things and taste wine, let’s say they’re open to making new friends as well.

 The Madison Ultimate Frisbee Association (MUFA) is an official not-for-profit organization dedicated to providing opportunities for people to play Ultimate Frisbee.
 Join a league, pick up a game, or play on a team.
 Combining the non-stop movement and athletic endurance of soccer with the aerial passing skills of football, a game of Ultimate is played by two seven-player squads with a high-tech frisbee on a field similar to football.

 You can meet people in Wisconsin, around frisbee because it’s as if you’re going back to how you made friends as a kid!

 Supper club culture, barely changed since the Mad Men days, remains a vital part of Madison’s dining scene, an essential social center for distant communities and a place of connection between the generations.
 Visit an authentic supper club and meet people in Madison with the help of this directory.

 The Olbrich Botanical Gardens offers a series of “Wellness in the Garden” classes for anyone interested in mindfulness, meditation or just trying something new.
 Choose from gentle yoga, tai chi, or meditation classes, or learn about roots and herbs straight from the source!
 Since the Gardens are a beautiful and centering place, it’s ideal for meeting potential friends in this vibrant city.

 In conclusion, remember that upgrading your social skills depends on how many times you try and make friends.
 It doesn’t depend on how many times you succeed at it, necessarily.
 You need to try again and again.
 If you need some extra help, then we’re here for it.
-Try our trainings and learn everything you need to know about how to make friends and build a great social life.
+Try our trainings or read my eBook and learn everything you need to know about how to make friends and build a great social life.